lcreed/FilterBadRecruiters/README.md

 Recruiter domains that send messages matching any of the following criteria qualify for the [Known Bad Recruiter domain list](./data/KnownBadRecruiters.txt):

 * Sends unsolicited job postings that clearly do not match your current skills or experience
-* Uses an email service mailing list for spamming thousands of candidates in an attempt to farm resumes.  _These services sometime use names, email addresses and phone nuumbers obtained from an illegal data breach including the ones inflicted on monster.com and LinkedIn._
+* Uses an email service mailing list for spamming thousands of candidates in an attempt to farm resumes.  _These services sometime use names, email addresses and phone numbers obtained from an illegal data breach including the ones inflicted on monster.com and LinkedIn._
 * Asks for editable copies of your resume and sometimes private data like your social security number.
 * Attempts to follow the messages unsubscribe instructions have been futile.